The coronavirus - labour law issues (updated 15 April)

 Use of home office

-In the current situation, the recommendation is that as many as possible work from home.
+For many businesses, it is natural that the question regarding continued use of home offices now is being raised.
+The recommendation is still that as many as possible should work from home.
 In many businesses, there are good possibilities for such solutions.
 If this is not possible – e.g. in order to maintain critical functions – other measures should be considered, such as extra cleaning, closure of common areas etc. The employer may instruct employees to work from home.
 Employees may normally not demand to work from home instead of the normal work place.
 Most situations related to this should be possible to solve by dialogue and flexibility from both parties.

 Absence due to child care

-Schools and kindergartens are closed, and many employees cannot go to the work place.
-For employees who cannot work from home, it has now been clarified (in temporary regulations) that such absence will give basis for care benefits (Nw. "omsorgspenger") and statutory leave.
-Furthermore, it has been decided to double the number of days with care benefits (from 10 to 20 days for parents with one or two children), and reduce the employers liability to cover the first three days (from normally ten days).
-It remains to be seen how long the closure of schools and kindergartens will endure and whether additional measures will be implemented.
+Schools and kindergartens all over the country are still closed, but it has been notified that kindergartens may open up from 20 April 2020 and that schools may open for the lowest grades from 27 April 2020.
+Until that happens, a lot of employees still cannot go to the work place.
+For employees who cannot work from home, it has been clarified in temporary regulations that such absence will give basis for care benefits (Nw. "omsorgspenger") and statutory leave.
+Furthermore, it has been decided to double the number of days with care benefits (from 10 to 20 days for parents with one or two children), and reduce the employers liability to cover the first three days (from normally 10 days).

 Sickness absence (including quarantine)

-COVID-19 or suspicion of COVID-19 gives basis for absence due to sickness.
+Covid-19 or suspicion of covid-19 (including quarantine following travels) gives basis for absence due to sickness.
 The employer's liability to pay sickness benefits has temporarily been reduced (from 16) to three days.
-It has also been decided in temporary regulations that self-certification (Nw. "egenmelding") gives basis for sickness benefits during the regular employer's period (16 days).
+It has also been decided in temporary regulations that self-certification (Nw. "egenmelding") gives basis for sickness benefits during the regular employer's period.
 Employers are encouraged to accept self-certification, in order to avoid that the doctors spend their capacity on issuing doctor certificates rather than fighting the virus.